whatsupcoders/Neumorphism/README.md

 ## **6. Installation**
-Inorder to use Neumorphism Library for HarmonyOS follow the below set of instructions
+In order to use Neumorphism Library for HarmonyOS follow the below set of instructions

 Download & Install
 ```
 npm i hmos-neumorphism
 ```
-Details about OpenHarmony NPM environment configuration, see at[here](https://gitee.com/openharmony-tpc/docs/blob/master/OpenHarmony_npm_usage.md)
+Details about Open Harmony NPM environment configuration, see at[here](https://gitee.com/openharmony-tpc/docs/blob/master/OpenHarmony_npm_usage.md)

 ## **7. Usage**
 ```